This text is translated into Russian by google automatic human level neural machine.

 Vetta Volgusheva, head of the advertising and PR department of Sambury hypermarket chain, said that the retailer’s online store is in test mode.

 “We are actively working to fully ensure the delivery of goods on all requests day to day.
 So far, we are establishing business processes, ”said Vetta Volgusheva.

-She also added that last week there was an increased demand in Primorye and the Khabarovsk Territory, comparable to about New Year’s purchases.
-However, not all retail chains are ready for the transition to online sales.
-Elena Aleshkina, marketing director of the seaside retail network Fresh 25, said that the retailer is not ready for this, but there is enough assortment and goods in retail.
+She also added that last week there was an increased demand in Primorye and Khabarovsk Territory, comparable to about New Year's purchases.
+However, not all retail chains are ready to switch to online sales.
+Elena Aleshkina, Marketing Director of the Fresh 25 Primorsky retail chain, said that the retailer is not ready for this, but there is enough assortment and goods in retail.

 The owner of the Remi retail chain Dmitry Suleev also confirmed the increased excitement in retail in the Primorsky Territory.
 According to him, last week, demand increased about one and a half times.

 “Of course, we have reserves, however, without excess.
 We see no reason to fill warehouses with goods to failure, because distributors cope with deliveries.
 In general, we prepared for the current situation, ”said Dmitry Suleev.